cloudmesh-community/book/chapters/iaas/aws/aws-lambda.md

 function.
 As for the 3 second timeout, this means that — should the function not return within 3 seconds — AWS will shut it down and return an error.
 Three seconds is also more than enough.
-Leave the rest of the advanced settings unchanged. (see +@fig:aws-lambda-settings)
+Leave the rest of the advanced settings unchanged.

  ![Advanced Settings](images/aws_lambda_5.png){#fig:aws-lambda-settings}

-Step 10: Create function now (see +@fig:aws-lambda-create)
+Step 10: Create function now

 ![Create](images/aws_lambda_6.png){#fig:aws-lambda-create}

 Step 11: First Lambda function is created.
-To test it, press “Test” (see +@fig:aws-lambda-test)
+To test it, press “Test”

  ![Test](images/aws_lambda_7.png){#fig:aws-lambda-test}

-Output will be the hard-coded response of “Hello from Lambda.” from the created Lambda function. (see +@fig:aws-lambda-hello)
+Output will be the hard-coded response of “Hello from Lambda.” from the created Lambda function.

  ![Hello](images/aws_lambda_8.png){#fig:aws-lambda-hello}

 Step 12: Now let’s add our isPalindrome.js function code here to Lambda function but instead of return result use callback(null, result).
-Then add a hard-coded string value of abcd on line 3 and press “Test.” (see +@fig:aws-lambda-press)
+Then add a hard-coded string value of abcd on line 3 and press “Test.”

  ![Press Test](images/aws_lambda_9.png){#fig:aws-lambda-press}

-Output returns “abcd is not a Palindrome” (see +@fig:aws-lambda-output)
+Output returns “abcd is not a Palindrome”

 ![Output](images/aws_lambda_10.png){#fig:aws-lambda-output}